SLAS is pleased to announce the introduction of…

 - Inclusion in SLAS Awards News Release

-- Listing in SLAS News Section of February Edition of LabSnap
+- Listing in SLAS News Section of March Edition of SBS Buzz

-- Live and Recorded in the SLAS Member Center on the Show Floor
+- Live and Recorded in the SLAS Member Center on the Exhibit Floor

-- Segment To Be Released with March 2011 Edition of LabSnap
+- Segment To Be Released with May 2011 Edition of SBS Buzz

-- Prior to the exhibition each year, exhibiting companies will be notified about the SLAS NPA Designation competition and given the opportunity to declare participation.
+- Prior to the exhibition, exhibiting companies will be notified about the SLAS NPA Designation competition and given the opportunity to declare participation.

-- Additionally, on-site in Palm Springs at LabAutomation2011 entry forms will be placed in each booth during/after set-up (typically on Saturday) offering exhibiting companies the opportunity to opt-in to the competition.
+- Additionally, on-site in Orlando at SBS 2011 entry forms will be placed in each booth during/after set-up (typically on Sunday, March 27) offering exhibiting companies the opportunity to opt-in to the competition.
 The exhibitors will place the entry forms into a ballot box located in the Show Office on the Exhibit Show Floor declaring participation.

 - All product entries must be on the exhibit floor and have some supporting data indicating it works as advertised.

-- The product entry must be less than one year old in its current form (since the prior LabAutomation conference) to be considered.
+- The product entry must be less than one year old in its current form (since the prior SBS conference) to be considered.
 Major product enhancements can be considered.
-Products CANNOT have been displayed at previous LabAutomation conferences.
+Products CANNOT have been displayed at previous SBS conferences.

 - The winning companies of the SLAS NPA Designation must have agreed to participate in the competition